mrhartwick/sql_united/README.md

 ### This repository is broken up into sections ###

-* adhoc
+* adhoc _random asks and one-offs_
-> random asks or occasional reports
+* functions _user-defined functions to make life easier_
-* Version
+	* sqlServer_dataMart _function with MS SQL - compatible syntax
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###